ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 levelplot(lcMap, col.regions = c('green', 'brown', 'darkgreen', 'lightgreen', ' grey', 'blue'))
 ```

 Ok, we've seen better land cover maps of Wageningen, but given the amount of training data we used (14 in my case), it is not too bad.
-A larger calibration dataset would certainly result in a better accuracy.
+A larger calibration dataset would certainly result in better accuracy.

 ## Extract Raster Values along a Transect

 Another use of the `extract()` function can be to visualize or analyze data along transects.
-In the following example, we will run a transect across Belgium and visualize the change in elevation.
+In the following example, we will run a transect across Belgium and visualize the elevation change.

 Let's first download the elevation data of Belgium, using the `getData()` function of the raster package.